verandah/Jiayi/docs/Multiannotators label score.md

 7. combine **label quality score**, **sample agreement** and **overall score** to generate report (in pd frame format) as required.

 ### label agreement
-`votes2freq_2d`
+`vote2freq_2d`
 The text-book formula to compute agreement
 $$\text{agr}(label=k) = \frac{\text{number}(\text{label}=k)}{\text{number}\text{(all labels)}}$$

 ### sample agreement
-sample agreement is the maximum label agreement over all the annotators' label.
+sample agreement is the maximum label agreement over all the annotators' labels.
 $$\max_k(\text{agr}(\text{label}=k))$$
 It reflects to what extent the annotators reach agreement on a sample.
 I don't concern about the tie since it doesn't affect the level of agreement (Tie labels does affect the overall score).